Wramberg/TerminalView/README.md

 * Any `alt`+`<char>` combination
 * Any `ctrl`+`<arrow key>` combination

 Note that `ctrl`+`<sign>` combinations are not forwarded as they depend on keyboard layout.
-The default keymap is available in the menu: *Preferences->Package Settings->TerminalView*.
+The default keymap is available in the menu: *Preferences->Package Settings->TerminalView* or through the command palette.
 Copy and adjust any missing keybindings into your user keymap.

 **If some of the keybindings are not working they are probably shadowed by keybindings in your user keymap.** To fix this find the missing keybindings in the default keymap and copy them into your user keymap.
 For example, if you have bound `alt`+`f` in your user keymap you need to insert the following in your user keymap: